zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/trustzone_nxp_lpc/_index.md

 minutes_to_complete: 30

-who_is_this_for: Embedded software developers new to using Trustzone
+who_is_this_for: This is an introductory topic for software developers new to using Trustzone.

 learning_objectives:
     - Install the Keil MDK Tools